 Social learning helps organizations reverse these kinds of potential outcomes.
 After all, one of the concept’s main goals is to drive knowledge retention.
 Instead of relying on traditional models with low recollection rates, social learning encourages learning in working environments and allows learners to pull knowledge from experts within the organizations instead of having knowledge pushed on them (like a formal learning system would).

 Simply speaking, people learn by example and by direct experiences.
 That’s why it’s easy to understand why 73% of companies surveyed by the Brandon Hall Group expect to increase their focus on social learning.
-The same research concludes that social learning approaches delivers a 75:1 ROI ratio compared to web-based formal training to unlock and spread knowledge across an organization.
+The same research concludes that social learning approaches deliver a 75:1 ROI ratio compared to web-based formal training to unlock and spread knowledge across an organization.

-Enterprises and Social Learning
+Enterprises and social learning

 We know now that social learning takes place through interaction between peers, naturally in the workplace, but it’s also encouraged by social learning tools, such as Learning Management Systems (LMS).